User presence in Teams

 |Out of Office|

 Users receive all chat messages sent to them in Teams regardless of their presence state.
 If a user is offline when someone sends them a message, the chat message appears in Teams the next time the user is online.
-If a user is in a Do Not Disturb state, the user will still get chat messages but a banner notification won't be displayed.
+If a user is in Do not disturb, the user will still get chat messages but banner notifications aren't displayed.

-Users receive calls in all presence states except for Do Not Disturb states, in which incoming calls are delivered to their voicemail.
+Users receive calls in all presence states except for Do not disturb, in which incoming calls go to voicemail.
 If the recipient blocked the caller, the call won't be delivered and the caller sees the recipient's presence as Offline.

 Users can add people to their priority access list by going to Settings > Privacy in Teams.
-People who have priority access can contact the user even when the user is in a Do Not Disturb state.
+People who have priority access can contact the user even when the user is in Do not disturb.

 Admin settings in Teams compared to Skype for Business